Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-feature-decal.md

 Select this check box to enable the [Rendering Layers](features/rendering-layers.md) functionality.

+For more information, refer to [How to use Rendering Layers with Decals](features/rendering-layers#how-to-rendering-layers-decals).

 If you enable **Use Rendering Layers**, URP creates a DepthNormal prepass.
 This makes decals less efficient on GPUs that implement tile-based rendering.

 ## Decal Projector component